KillerStrike17/Deep-Learning-for-Vision-Using-Tensorflow-Keras/YOLO/README.md

 ![Tranfer-learning](Assets/Transfer-Learning.png)

-I worked over Resnet 18 Model trained over Imagenet Dataset.
-I loaded the model and retrained the last few layers of it.
+I worked over a pretrained YOLO Model and trained it over my dataset to detect football in real time.

 ## Results

-Training the Whole Model
+### Pretrained Model result

+### New Model Results

+###